psychemedia/ace-of-spades-devilish-tales/src/henry_wheeler.md

 Mr. Sircum, and two other gentlemen, attended from the Stamp Office, for the prosecution.
 The prisoner was once a licensed manufacturer of cards, but in consequence of some *faux pas* (it is said) the license was withdrawn, and he has since been extensively engaged in manufacturing cards with forged stamps.

-A respectably dressed man, about the middle age, named John Liomas, was next put to the bar by Ballard under the following circumstances :—
+A respectably dressed man, about the middle age, named John Liomas, was next put to the bar by Ballard under the following circumstances:—

 Ballard, it appeared, had a search warrant against the prisoner on suspicion of being concerned in the transactions with which Wheeler, the former prisoner, stands accused, and in consequence of information which he obtained he went to a house in Grove-street, Hollowa y-road, where he discovered that the prisoner carried on an illicit still.